 YES – twenty-five (25) other countries have surpassed us!
 So, so sad.

 Recently there was an article in the Asheville, NC paper indicating the University of North Carolina Board of Governor’s was seeking permission to increase the percentage of out-of-state students as a way to generate more money for operation.
 Of course, I had to share my thoughts about that “cop out” approach and suggest a few solutions of my own.
 Please be assured that these solutions aren’t fictional (even though I am currently an author of fiction.)
 Rather, they are examples of actual monetary management techniques my administrative team and I have successfully implemented.
-With that introduction, here is my Letter to the Editor: Citizen-Times, Asheville, NC, published May 8, 2016.
+With that introduction, here is my Letter to the Editor: Citizen-Times, Asheville, NC, published May 8, 2016. * * * * *John Boyle’s story, “Is a college education really worth the costs?” in the May 1 edition of the Citizen-Times was right on target.
+He accurately portrayed the problem faced by most families across the nation — paying for a college education.

 Over the past 35 years, public college tuition skyrocketed 12 times, doubling the rate of medical cost increases and quadrupling the rate of inflation.
-There were no legislative hearings on controlling costs, no action taken by state boards to reduce spending, and no changes in the way universities were managed.graph
+There were no legislative hearings on controlling costs, no action taken by state boards to reduce spending, and no changes in the way universities were managed.

 The results were catastrophic — a $1.3 trillion student-loan debt — college access limited for millions, their daily spending ability curtailed, and their capability to make major purchases delayed.
 The suggestion by Lou Bissette, chairman of University of North Carolina Board of Governors, for the state to raise the limit on the percentage of out-of-state students won’t solve the problem.